 Recreational facility development that supports and cultivates maintenance partnerships with other entities, agencies and special interest groups shall be encouraged.

-Outfitting and lodge operations are an important part of local history and tradition as well as contribute substantially to the local economies.
-Management decisions must provide for the continuation or expansion of these activities and fully disclose the impacts to them.
+Outfitting and lodge operations are an important part of local history and tradition as well them.

 Recreational residences

 Existing recreational residences, and access to them, on federal lands in Sublette County shall continue to be reauthorized.